Atlantis-Software/offshore-docs/integration/integration.md

-# Integrating Waterline with other frameworks
+# Integrating Offshore with other frameworks

 * [Sails](sails.md)